ArmchairDevelopers/OpenGameCamera/README.md

 The latest release build is available to download here: [Public Releases](https://github.com/coltonon/OpenGameCamera/releases).

 # Usage Instructions
 In order to load OpenGameCamera into the game, you must inject OpenGameCamera.DLL.
-We reccomend this injector: [ColtononInjector](https://cdn.discordapp.com/attachments/548738758053330944/640624916323893297/Injector.exe).
+We recommend this injector: [ColtononInjector](https://cdn.discordapp.com/attachments/548738758053330944/640624916323893297/Injector.exe).

 Install [this **C++ redistributable**](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 (OpenGameCamera WILL NOT work without this.)